 This plaza is jumping today with a sound stage, live music, speeches, booths with information on stopping domestic violence and helping police help the public more effectively.
 There is a news crew moving about and men with big cameras are getting big pictures for the evening news.
 The female news anchor is properly curvy and young and we will like watching the news tonight even if we don’t like what is being said.

 Pigeons in the square look for handouts and aren’t disappointed.
 They remind me of Sebastian Park in Cuenca and the street pigeons in San Juan Del Sur, Nicaragua.

-I imagine kids were chasing pigeons, even in the 1500’s, and these benches were still occupied by some of us tourists come to watch the Sunday Mass from the courtyard to the Cathedral as hymns flowed out the heavy iron doors like melodic waves.
+I imagine kids were chasing pigeons, even in the 1500’s, and these benches were still occupied by tourists come to listen to Sunday Mass from the courtyard as Cathedral hymns flowed out the heavy iron doors like melodic waves.